Parent Coordinator

 - Transportation to and from visitation

-- Participation in child or daycare and babysitting
+- Participation in child care, daycare, and babysitting

 - Bedtime